jckeyes/kotlin-introduction/README.md

 ```
 Example code and descriptions can be found in `/src/test/kotlin/com/johnckeyes/kotlin`.

-If you'd like to make changes and run all the tests:
+If you'd like to make changes and run all the tests...
 ```bash
 ./gradlew test
 ```
-Or, if you'd like to run the tests on a specific file:
+Or, if you'd like to run the tests on a specific class...
 ```bash
 ./gradlew -Dtest.single=ClassToTest test
 ```